-If your heating and air system continually turns on and off, it may be short cycling.
+If your heating system and air conditioning system continually turns on and off, it may be short cycling.
 Your HVAC system is designed to communicate with your thermostat and only operate as needed.
 Rapid cycles of on and off could indicate a problem and set you up for an inconvenient breakdown.

 Reasons an HVAC System Short Cycles

 Normally, an HVAC system kicks on when the thermostat indicates the ambient temperature is too low or too high, and it shuts off when the desired temperature is achieved.
 When a heating and cooling system short cycles, it generally means one of a few things.

 The most common cause of heating and air equipment short cycling is it’s incorrectly sized for the space, occupancy, capacity, and so on.